 - And have a backup plan, just in case!

 Happy travels, and please, if you’ve got any feedback at all, either now or after your trip, please let us know in the comments below.
-We’d love to hear from you, and by keeping this guide as up to date as possible you may well help out a fellow traveller 😊
+We’d love to hear from you, and by keeping this guide as up to date as possible you may well help out a fellow traveler 😊

 - Brothers Point (Never heard of it?
 Just wait until you see the photos!)

-And if you’re spending some time in Edinburgh (in winter!) and are looking for things to do, you’ve got to check out our EPIC guide.
+And if you’re spending some time in Edinburgh and are looking for things to do, you’ve got to check out our EPIC guide.
 We spent 6 weeks in Edinburgh, eating, drinking and cavorting our way along its cobblestone roads and amazing gardens…so we know what we’re talking about!
 You can find it here:

 ~ LIKE IT?
 PIN IT!! 😀 ~